Aluminum vs Steel Rivet Nuts: Which is Best for your Project?

 Material Strength | Moderate strength, suitable for light to medium load applications | High strength, ideal for heavy-duty and high-stress applications |

-Weight | Lightweight, reducing overall weight in assemblies | Heavier, increases the weight of the assembly |
+Weight | Lightweight, reduces overall assembly weight | Heavier, increases the weight of the assembly |

-Corrosion Resistance | Naturally resistant to corrosion, suitable for mild environments | Stainless steel offers excellent corrosion resistance, but carbon steel may require coatings |
+Corrosion Resistance | Naturally corrosion-resistant, suitable for mild environments | Excellent if stainless; carbon steel needs coatings for corrosion protection |

-Durability | Less durable than steel, prone to wear under heavy load | Very durable and long-lasting, ideal for tough environments |
+Durability | Less durable, prone to wear under heavy load | Very durable and long-lasting, suitable for harsh environments |

-Cost | Generally more affordable than steel rivet nuts | Typically more expensive, especially stainless steel versions |
+Cost | Generally more affordable | Typically more expensive, especially stainless steel versions |

-Vibration Resistance | Adequate for light-duty applications | Excellent vibration resistance, ideal for high-vibration environments |
+Vibration Resistance | Adequate for light-duty applications | Excellent vibration resistance, ideal for high-vibration scenarios |

-Temperature Resistance | Limited temperature resistance | Better resistance to high temperatures, especially in steel alloys |
+Temperature Resistance | Limited temperature resistance | Better resistance to high temperatures, especially with alloy steels |

+①.
 Weight Comparison

 Aluminum rivet nuts: are lightweight, making them suitable for applications where reducing weight is a key factor.